 When you don’t willingly attempt to resolve your tax debt, the IRS can take aggressive steps to take what is due.
 One collection method that you may be subject to is a wage garnishment.
 This involves a percentage of your earnings being withheld in order to satisfy your tax debt.
 Your employer will not learn the specifics of your delinquent tax bill, but a wage garnishment will provide an unfortunate illustration of your circumstances.

-If you are a contract worker, the full amount of your earnings can be taken, rather than just a percentage.
-Regardless of whether you are a contractor or traditional employee, your employer will be compelled to comply with the IRS’ garnishment instructions.
-In other words, you won’t be able to negotiate with the boss, no matter how close the two of you may be.
+If you are a contract worker, the full amount of your earnings can be taken rather than just a percentage.
+Regardless of whether you are a contractor or traditional employee, your employer will be expected to comply with the IRS’ garnishment instructions.
+In other words, you won’t be able to negotiate with the boss, no matter how friendly you are.

 Whether you are rooted in your current position or you’re pursuing a new job opportunity, there is another IRS collection tactic to keep in mind: the lien.
 The IRS can place a lien against you when you have a delinquent balance, which effectively tells other creditors that they are first on line to collect from you.
-This action will negatively impact your credit, impairing your ability to secure a mortgage or loan.
+This action will negatively impact your credit, impairing your ability to secure a mortgage, loan or even rent.